 Soy milk is a lactose-free, vegan alternative to milk; it is often used by people who have an allergy or intolerance for dairy.
-Soy milk has lower calcium and vitamin B content but is richer in iron compared to milk.
-It is extracted from soybeans; it is the liquid that remains after the beans are soaked, ground and strained.
-While cow's milk is most popular, people in various parts of the world are known to consume milk of other mammals such as buffalo, goats and camels.
+Soy milk has lower calcium and vitamin B content but is richer in iron compared with cow's milk.

 A cup of cow’s milk contains lactose (a sugar found only in milk), 8.03 grams of protein and 11.49 grams of carbohydrates and 8 grams of fat.
 It also contains 28% of an adult’s daily calcium and 50% of needed riboflavin and cyanocobalamin.